WordCloud representation of paper abstracts.

 Security and Privacy in IoT

-Today, with the rapid adoption of the Internet of Things (IoT), we face a new world, where we are never alone.
+Today, with the rapid adoption of the Internet of Things (IoT), we face a new world where we are never alone.
 At all times, a plethora of connected devices, from smartphones to home assistants to motion detectors, sense and monitor our activities.
 While these devices provide us convenience, they are often backed by powerful analytics to sift through a large volume of personal data, at times collected without our awareness or consent.
 Such personal data can reveal a lot about ourselves, like our habits and lifestyles, which not only have great commercial value to advertisers to serve targeted ads but can also be misused by repressive governments and cybercriminals.
 In my research, I look at developing novel frameworks that can discover, inform and control information flow.
 We are also looking at developing privacy-preserving techniques for different emerging IoT ecosystems.